jodydadescott/keytab-token-broker/README.md

 ### Example Client
 [Example Client Script](example/client/scripts/kinit_client.bash)

-## Installation -- WORK Needed
+## Installation
 1. Create the directory C:\Program Files\KTBServer
 1. Download the ktbserver.exe binary to C:\Program Files\KTBServer/ktbserver.exe
 1. Create and edit the configuration.
 1. Edit the configuration and place it somewhere on the local disk or in a Git Repo
 1. Set the config location with the command `C:\Program Files\KTBServer/ktbserver.exe config set LOCATION`.
 LOCATION can be a URL or local file.
 1. Install the